Hassan-Ashraf-Elshennawy/ITI-Graduation-Project/README.md

 # ITI Graduation Project

+## the tools we used to build this infrastructure

+1- Docker

+2- Jenkins

+3- Kubernetes

 ## Deploy backend application on kubernetes cluster using CI/CD  jenkins pipeline
 1. Implement secure Kubernetes cluster
 2. Deploy and configure Jenkins on Kubernetes.